 A range of scenario analyses were undertaken to assess the impact of alternative input asumptions on modelled outcomes in real-world and overall CVOT analyses.
 In particular, there was uncertainty regarding costs associated with CKD health states.
 Medical costs directly attributable to CKD prior to the onset of ESRD were identified for the US, which had been adjusted for MI, stroke and HF.
 However, CKD stage costs sourced for the UK analysis are defined as CKD care costs, and include inpatient stays, nephrology outpatient vistis, antihypertensive drugs and GP visits.
 As such, there is potential in the UK analysis for double counting of complication-related costs.
 A scenario analysis was conducted whereby CKD costs were removed from the UK analysis, to measure the influence of these costs on modelled results.
 CKD costs prior to ESRD were not identified for China, with the exception of CKD stage 5.31 To assess the potential impact that further CKD costs could have on the Chinese analyses, a scenario was conducted whereby costs were assigned to CKD stages 3 - 4.

-The following scenario analyses were assessed for the overall populations (real-world and CVOT): exclusion of CKD costs prior to ESRD in the UK analysis; inclusion of CKD costs prior to ESRD in the China analysis; no annual discontinuation of SGLT2i; inclusion of fracture and amputation adverse events (based on the CANVAS Program estimates); and baseline characteristics and survival curves derived from the CREDENCE study.8
+The following scenario analyses were assessed for the overall populations (real-world and CVOT): exclusion of CKD costs prior to ESRD in the UK analysis; inclusion of CKD costs prior to ESRD in the China analysis; no annual discontinuation of SGLT2i; baseline profiles derived per country, inclusion of fracture and amputation adverse events (based on the CANVAS Program estimates); and baseline characteristics and survival curves derived from the CREDENCE study.8

 RESULTS